paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/usage-troubleshooting.md

 sidebar_label: Troubleshooting
 ---

+Not necessarily gotchas, but things to be aware of when you're using Paperclip.

 ## Can't override variant styles

 You may be dealing with CSS specificity issues.
 Suppose that you have an input: